 Don’t mistake record-keeping with record stockpiling.

-Keep a digital copy of the following company records and categorise them in an organised manner:
+Keep a digital copy of the following company records and categorize them in an organized manner:

 - Financial statements/management accounts

 - Documentation necessary to verify the entries in the books of account, such as vouchers, bank statements, contracts, invoices, receipts, payroll, and other relevant papers